 Broad timetable (subject to change depending on our learning emphasis that day or week)

-Independent learning – the children then choose from the continuous provision and are encouraged to participate in an adult-led activity – during the summer months the whole session may take place outdoors (we have two garden areas, and a large recreation field).
+Independent learningthe children then choose from the continuous provision and are encouraged to participate in an adult-led activity – during the summer months the whole session may take place outdoors (we have two garden areas, and a large recreation field).
 We also have free flow play throughout our premises.
 Our activities are planned to cover all the areas in the EYFS curriculum and there are always fine motor (funky fingers) activities to improve their physical development in preparation for recording numbers, writing and mark making.
 One adult works on the led activity while the other adults in the room facilitate the children’s independent learning using questioning and encouragement to enhance play and move the children’s learning on.

-Squiggle – While we prepare for snack the children all come together for Squiggle which is dancing aimed at strengthening arms and fingers in preparation for recording numbers, writing and mark making.
+Squiggle – while we prepare for snack the children all come together for Squiggle which is dancing aimed at strengthening arms and fingers in preparation for recording numbers, writing and mark making.

-Story timeWe aim to tell the children at least 5 stories a day and to hear rising 5 children (who will start school the following September) tell a story of their choice (which can just be describing the pictures, or for some children, actually starting to read).
-The book that they choose will come home with them so that parents can share it too.
+Story time – we aim to tell the children at least 3 stories a day and to hear all children tell a story of their choice (which can just be describing the pictures, or for some children, actually starting to read).
+Individual reading – the child’s key worker will share the book with them and comment on what has been worked on.
+That same book will come home with them so that parents can share it too.

 Transition to school